JakeWnuk/Harp/README.md

  Harp
  </h1>

-  CLI based internal network discovery tool using passive and active ARP methods. **Harp** is designed to enumerate private IPv4 ranges with ARP sweeps then sleep and capture ARP requests passively to gather hosts.
-Found hosts can optionally be searched for their FQDNs and aims to only lookup each host once. **Harp** can be ran as a listener or as a scanner with the ability to scan then passively enumerate repeatedly.
+  CLI based internal network discovery tool using passive and active ARP methods. **Harp** is designed to enumerate private IPv4 ranges with ARP by setting up an ARP listener for a determined time then slowly ARP scanning input ranges over the given time.
+CIDR input is reduced and randomized when scanning and time between requests is randomized.

+  Found hosts can optionally be searched for their FQDNs and aims to only lookup each host once. **Harp** can be ran as a listener or as a scanner and listener with the ability to run repeatedly.
 Input can be read from `-i` or from `stdin` and formats include: a CIDR, list of CIDRs or a list of IPs.
 Output is stored within a DataFrame and is automatically loaded from the output directory as a database between runs.

   ## Getting Started